 The BBEST project in Mali received the visit of the Ambassador of Norway.

 IITA-led project "Black Soldier Fly for Bio Circular Economy and Environmental Sustainability" (BBEST), an esteemed visitor graced the Accra office on August 15.
-Mr. Gundersen Christer Solheim, a Digitalization Specialist from the Norwegian Agency for Development and Cooperation (NORAD), embarked on this visit to gain a firsthand understanding of the project's progress and achievements.
+Mr. Gundersen Christer Solheim, a Digitalization Specialist from the Norwegian Agency for Development and Cooperation (Norad), embarked on this visit to gain a firsthand understanding of the project's progress and achievements.
 The primary agenda was to explore the integration of digital technology in educating various stakeholders on BSF technology, including farmers, youth, and extension officers.

 In preparation for an upcoming pilot survey that aims to determine the optimal price for Black Soldier Fly (MSN) products, an enlightening presentation workshop was orchestrated for young agri-entrepreneurs.
 This gathering, which took place on May 5, 2023, within the premises of the CRRA of Sotuba, marked a crucial step in disseminating knowledge and fostering awareness among individuals engaged in poultry, fish farming, and organic vegetable production sectors.